DrBlury/protobuf-vsc-extension/README.md

 ## Contributing

 Pull requests and issue reports are welcome.
-Please run `npm run compile` and `npm run test` before submitting.
+Please run `npm run lint`, `npm run type-check`, and `npm run test` before submitting.
+Pre-commit hooks are configured to run lint and tests on commit.

 ---